 Estate Planning FAQs

-Law Offices of Jeanine Friedman PC provides guidance and support in estate planning matters to families and individuals located in Wilmette, Evanston, the North Shore and throughout the greater Chicago area.
+Law Offices of Jeanine Friedman PC provides guidance and support in estate planning matters to families and individuals located on the Northshore, Hyde Park and throughout the greater Chicago area.

 Please click on the links below to see the answers to these important estate planning questions: